-■ Disabling Everything Except Piano Play (Panel Lock)
+Disabling Everything Except Piano Play (Panel Lock)

-The "Panel Lock" function locks the HP-2 in a state where only piano performance can be used, and all buttons will be disabled.
-This prevents the settings from being inadvertently modified even if children press the buttons accidentally.
+The "Panel Lock" function locks the MP-60 in a state where only piano performance can be used, and all buttons will be disabled.
+That way, you won't get switched to the wrong settings if you inadvertently press a few buttons while you're playing.

 In the Panel Lock state, only the grand piano sound can be played.

-- Turn the volume to the minimum, and press the [Power] switch to turn off the power. - 2.
-Hold down the [Piano] button and press the [Power] switch to turn on the power.
+- 1. Turn the volume to the minimum, and press the [Power] switch to turn off the power. - 2.
+Hold down the [PIANO] button and press the [Power] switch to turn on the power.